BitGo/BitGoAPIDocs/index.html.md

-instantId | string | The identifier for the instant transaction to be used to reference / obtain the guarantee from BitGo sequenceId | string | The sequenceId (unique custom data provided when the transaction was sent) comment | string | The comment as set on the transaction
+instantId | string | The identifier for the instant transaction to be used to reference / obtain the guarantee from BitGo sequenceId | string | The sequenceId (unique custom data provided when the transaction was sent) comment | string | The comment as set on the transaction replayProtection | string Array of blockchains which this transaction will not be replayed on

 ### Errors
 Response | Description